NolanoOrg/nolano-org.github.io/index.md

 show_call_box: true
 ---

-# Nolano: Copilot to navigate the web.
+# Nolano: Privacy first copilot to navigate the web.
 Say goodbye to aimless browsing and let our copilot take the wheel!.